ShrutiMavani/My_Calculator/README.md

 ## Installation

-1)Clone the project from git by using URL: https://github.com/ShrutiMavani/Basic_Calculator.git
+1)Clone the project from git by using URL: https://github.com/ShrutiMavani/My_Calculator.git

-2)Run these commands in 'Shruti_Calculator' folder to start backend server.
+2)Run these commands in 'Basic_Calculator' folder to start backend server.
 ```
 npm install
 ```